kashw2/My-Brain/SES/QFESAID.md

 - Weakness
 - Loss of consciousness
 - Blurred vision
-- Absent or slurred speach
+- Absent or slurred speech
 - Loss of bowel or bladder control
 - Facial drooping